Everyday Artists: How You Can Become a Digital Designer

 Scholarships and Programs

 The UNCF General Scholarship Awards, the HBCU Alliance Partners Scholarship Program and the Renee Starks Steed Memorial Scholarship are always worth checking out for students interested in any discipline.
+The Target Scholars Program is available for enrolling freshmen planning to attend an HBCU with an interest in design or technology.
 And, for artistically-minded individuals like you, The Stella Jones and John Scott Endowed Art Scholarship Fund is an excellent opportunity.
 It’s available to students enrolled full-time in arts, fine arts, graphic art, visual art at either Dillard University, Xavier University of Louisiana, or Southern University at New Orleans.

 If you know you’re interested in digital design, you’ve already made great progress toward finding a college major and a career that you love.
 Filling out our major interest form is the next step.
 We’ll equip you with resources and with advice from professionals who know our HBCUs inside and out.
 Then, follow us on UNCF social media, where we provide ongoing updates and information about our scholarships and our member HBCUs.
 Spending your life doing something you love is totally possible.
 We can help you get there!